deckblue/l10n/CONTRIBUTING.md

 | ------------------------------------------------- | ------------------------------------------------- |
 | ![guide8](./assets/imgs/contribution_guide_8.png) | ![guide9](./assets/imgs/contribution_guide_9.png) |

 Your pull request will then be merged into the repository once the review is complete.
-Please wait to hear good news from maintainers!
+Please wait to hear good news from reviewers!